-Proposition 68 and the Budget Act funds will be solicited in two separate rounds depending upon basin priority.
-Critically Overdrafted (COD) Basins (Round 1) grant funds will be solicited before the second solicitation is opened to non-COD basins.
-Round 1 consists of approximately \$152 million from the Budget Act where a per-basin allocation of \$7.6 million is available for COD basins only.
-Round 2 will provide approximately \$204.5 million for medium and high priority basins (and any COD basins that did not receive Round 1 funding).
-This funding is a combination of the remaining Proposition 68 Implementation funds, the remaining Budget Act funds not awarded in Round 1, the anticipated future allotment of \$114 million (subject to Legislature approval), and any future general funds appropriated for this Program.
+Proposition 68 and the 2021 Budget Act funds will be solicited in a minimum of two rounds by basin priority as follows:

+Round 1 - Critically Overdrafted (COD) basins: grant funds will be solicited before the future solicitation(s) is opened to non-COD basins.
+Round 1 consists of approximately \$152 million from the 2021 Budget Act (\$112 million from the General Fund and \$40 million from the SJV funds) where up to \$7.6 million is available for COD basins only.

+Future Funding Rounds - will provide approximately \$202.5 million for medium and high priority basins (including COD basins).
+This funding is a combination of the remaining \$71.5 million in Proposition 68 Implementation funds, the remaining 2021 Budget Act funds not awarded in Round 1, the anticipated future allotment of \$114 million (subject to Legislature approval), and any future general funds appropriated for this Program.